 Those looking to continue their adventure are in for a treat.
 There are a variety of pirate-themed activities for families to enjoy on-site and in the local area.

 - Have a Friendly Sword Fight: Grab your sword and head atop the top deck!
-My family loved the foam swords, vests and pirate masks from Dollar Tree!
-At $1 each, they provided hours of fun!
+My family loved the foam swords, vests, and pirate masks from Dollar Tree!
+They provided hours of fun!

 - Color Pirate Art: Pickup a Crayola Pirate Velvety Art set, also at Dollar Tree, or print and pack free Pirate-themed Crayola color pages!